andrija-djurovic/LGDtoolkit/README.md

     ## [1] 0.236374

-> :warning: Be aware that usually in practise greater attention is paid
+> :warning: Be aware that usually in practice greater attention is paid
 > on dealing with special cases and missing values before running
 > multivariate analysis.
 Sometimes they are merged with one of the
 > modalities from so-called complete cases.
 In above example this